cclzhang/basic-calculator/README.md

 ## Features
 + Offers basic operations and displays all commands as they are entered
-+ Ability to change displayed value from positive to negative and vice versa
++ Ability to toggle value from positive to negative
-+ Can immediately calculate the percentage from the displayed value and use value in further operations
++ Can use final result in additional operations
++ Calculates based on order of operations

 ## License